 Dashboard Site

-At the right upper corner of the Node-RED window, you have another tab called Site that allows you to do further customization as show in the figure below.
+At the dashboard window, you have another tab called Site that allows you to do further customization as shown in the figure below.

 Feel free to change the settings, then deploy the changes and see how the UI looks.
-At the moment you won’t see much difference because you haven’t added anything to the dashboard yet.
-Those changes will be noticeable when you start adding widgets to the UI.
+At the moment you won’t see much difference because you only have one widget.
+Those changes will be noticeable when you start adding more widgets to the UI.

 Creating a User Interface – Example